St. Louis Browns: War era

+Matters were not much better at the gate.
+1944 and 1945 were also the only two seasons after 1922, in which the Browns did not have the worst attendance in the American League.
+Indeed, after 1945, the Browns would struggle to attract more than 300,000 in a season.

 With the return of peace in 1946, the Browns found themselves in over their heads competing against teams augmented by stars returning from the war, and tumbled to seventh place.
 In response, Muckerman budgeted $300,000 to renovate Sportsman's Park.
 However, the bill swelled to $700,000 when it became apparent that the original plans would not be enough to bring the park up to code.
 He also built a new stadium for their top farm team, the San Antonio Missions of the Texas League.
 After a slow start to 1947, he hurriedly signed two Negro league stars, Willard Brown and Hank Thompson.
-They only lasted a month when it became clear they neither improved attendance or the team's on-field record.
-Only three years after winning the pennant, the Browns posted the worst record in the majors, at 59–95.
+They only lasted a month, when it became clear they neither improved attendance nor the team's on-field performance.
+Only three years after winning the pennant, the Browns posted the worst record in the majors at 59–95.

 After the season, Muckerman was forced to sell Vern Stephens, Jack Kramer and Ellis Kinder, three stars from the 1944 pennant season, to the Red Sox.
 Years later, DeWitt revealed that between cost overruns from renovations to Sportsman's Park, cost overruns for building the new Mission Stadium in San Antonio, and a marked drop in attendance, the Browns were on the brink of insolvency.

 At the same time, prospective buyers began circling the Browns.
 During the season, Chicago businessman Emory Perry considered buying the Browns and moving them to Los Angeles, but the effort foundered when Perry learned that any major league team moving to California would have to compensate every team in the PCL for invading their territory.
 After the season, Bob Rodenberg, owner of the National Football League's Baltimore Colts, considered buying the Browns and moving them to Baltimore.
 However, this hinged on the Cardinals buying Sportsman's Park, and Rodenberg withdrew his offer when the Cardinals expressed little interest.

 After another abysmal season in 1948, in which the Browns struggled to attract crowds over 3,000, Muckerman sold the team to DeWitt and his brother Charley, the team's traveling secretary, mainly because they were the only credible buyers willing to keep the team in St. Louis.
 However, they financed the purchase with notes totaling $1 million that were due in 1954, and the team's attendance over the next two years was nowhere near enough to service the debt.
 Under the circumstances, DeWitt was unable to reverse the slide, and was forced to sell any good prospects to the Red Sox or Tigers in order to pay the bills.